 Singapore's Weather in December

-Singapore remains hot and humid throughout the year, but the best time to visit lies in December, as the weather is comparatively cooler and the air is cleaner with little or no haze.
+Although Singapore remains hot and humid throughout the year, one of the best times to visit is December, as the weather is comparatively cooler and the air is cleaner with little or no haze.
 However, the downside is that December is likely to be the wettest month of the year with 318.6mm of average rainfall.
-It is the season of the north-east monsoon so there are chances that it will rain for 18 days in a month.
+It is the season of the north-east monsoon, so there are chances that it will rain for 18 days in a month.
 The mean temperature is likely to be around 26 degrees Celsius with a relative humidity of 86.5%.

 Singapore in December witnesses many events and carnivals, the Christmas month as it is!
 Some of the places which you can visit to take part in the festivities are listed below.

 Ever heard of a carnival that spans three months?
 Well, the Prudential Marina Bay Carnival in Singapore lasts more than three months starting in December!
-Enjoy some cool games and thrilling rides - there are over forty different for different ages, take part in art & craft activities or munch on different eatables.
+Enjoy some cool games and thrilling rides - there are over forty different rides for different ages, take part in art & craft activities or munch on delectable food.
 On Christmas Eve and New Year's Eve, it remains open for extended hours.

 Take part in the countdown to the new year at Marina Bay Singapore Countdown.
 A fun-filled family event with spectacular laser shows and fireworks, musicals, wishing spheres, pop-up markets and food & beverage stalls to ensure that you have a memorable New Year's Eve.

-Another not to be missed event is Christmas Wonderland at Gardens by the Bay that attracts everyone from six to sixty.
+Another not to be missed event, if visiting Singapore in December, is Christmas Wonderland at Gardens by the Bay that attracts everyone from six to sixty.
 Expect to enjoy circus shows, skating under the stars, mouth-watering Christmas food items, artificial snowfall, games, rides, and get ready to be awestruck by the prime attractions - giant luminarie light sculptures and Asia's tallest Christmas tree.

-Apart from these, December sees numerous other events too which vary year-wise.
-Check always before making your plans.
+Apart from these, Singapore in December sees numerous other events too which vary year-wise.
+Check before making your plans.